kblomqvist/yasha/README.md

 ## Custom Jinja extensions

 Seems like the day has arrived when you would like to use custom [Jinja filters](http://jinja.pocoo.org/docs/dev/api/#custom-filters) and/or [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) within your templates.
 Fortunately yasha has been a far-wise and supports these out of box.
 The functionality is similar to the variables file usage described above.
-So for a given `foo.jinja` template file, yasha will automatically seek `foo.jinja-ext` file.
+So for a given `foo.jinja` template file, yasha will automatically seek `foo.jinja-ext`.

 Here is an example of the `foo.jinja-ext` file containing a filter and a test.